visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     The ConstructDataBinning function creates a data binning function for the active plot.
-Data Binnings place data from a data set into bins and reduce that data.
+Data Binnings place data from a dataset into bins and reduce that data.
     They are used to either be incorporated with expressions to make new derived quantities or to be directly visualized.